 The UN cites “significant progress” in primary school enrollment, vaccinations against communicable diseases and improved nutrition for girls under the age of 10.
 Nonetheless, it decries the lack of progress in addressing the challenges they face in the second decade of their lives when they often face gender-based discrimination and violence, forced labor, unwanted pregnancy and child marriage, not to mention being unable to continue their education into the secondary level.

 If their parents are not able to provide for their safety, security, and skill development, then who extricate them from that corner?
 The answer is clear.
 It must be up to the rest of us to do what we can.

-GFA-supported partners are committed to helping the millions of young girls across Asia, not only on International Day of the Girl Child but every day of the year.
+Gospel for Asia (GFA)-supported partners are committed to helping the millions of young girls across Asia, not only on International Day of the Girl Child but every day of the year.

 Our field partners help underprivileged children reach their full potential by tutoring them.
 This complements their formal schooling and enables them to integrate with and flourish into mainstream schools.
 In addition, they provide the necessary school supplies their parents cannot afford.

 From kindergarten through university, Gospel for Asia (GFA)-supported partners help children excel in academics and grow in strength of character to fulfill their individual vocational callings and become successful global citizens.
 Their schools and institutes of higher education launch thousands of thriving students into the world’s workforce by combining a strong classroom education with positive, principle-based values.
 Many of our students are first-generation graduates.